Noah Beaufford

 Shana Townes

+Shana joined SchoolTalk in 2022.
+She supports the implementation of RestorativeDC projects by developing community partnerships, logistical systems, and peer-learning environments.
+She brings over 15 years of experience working with youth and adults in the Social-Emotional Learning and Youth Developmental Needs fields.
+She also has extensive experience in out-of-school time program management and coordination.
 D.C.
 Mayor Muriel Bowser appointed Shana as a commissioner to the D.C.
 Community Schools Advisory Committee, which advises the D.C.
 Office of the State Superintendent on community schools in the District.
-She also serves on the Out-of-School Time Committee with DCAction.
+Shana serves on the Out-of-School Time Committee with DCAction as well.